edumarin/edumarin.github.io/_pages/about.md

 # Talks

+* "Security and privacy in the next-generation networks", 42 Barcelona, 28 May 2024​
+* "Artificial intelligence and decentralized privacy preserving mechanisms for telco industry”, University of Murcia (online), 12 March 2024
 * "Serverless computing: A security perspective", Cloud Infrastructure Management, Security and Confidential Computing Workshop, 8 Nov 2023
 * "Serverless computing: A security perspective", WoSCx2, 22 June 2023
 * "The evolution of cloud computing: A security perspective", Keynote at Conference on Concurrence and Distributed Systems (JCSD), 20 June 2023